Reading Time: 17 mins

 However, there are some strategies you can use to give yourself an edge.

 • First mover advantage: As noted earlier, if you’re one of the first to enter a particular market, you can get in when the numbers still make sense; once prices start rising, it’ll be too late for potential competitors to get in.
-Also, if you have a long track record of five-star reviews on the rental sites, it’ll be harder for a newcomer to compete with you.
+Also, if you have a long track record of five-star reviews on vacation rental sites, it’ll be more challenging for a newcomer to compete with you.

-• The Right Amenities: Again, having a property with the most sought-after amenities insulates you somewhat from slack demand.
+• The right amenities: Having a property with the most sought-after amenities insulates you somewhat from slack demand.
 If there are 10 vacation rentals in an area, and yours has the features everyone wants, you’ll feel the recession less than your competitors.

 • Target your marketing to (relatively) recession-proof guests: Retirees don’t care about recessions or unemployment rates because they don’t need jobs.
 They have the same income regardless of what the economy is doing.
-Offering a “seniors discount” to that group could keep your property fully booked.
+Offering that group “seniors discount” could keep your property fully booked.
 Similarly, Ultra High Net Worth individuals aren’t affected much by the economic cycle, nor are some foreign visitors.
 Speak with your property manager about what works best in your market during the lean times.

 The last risk you can’t control is government action.
 Suppose you buy a property, do well with it for a few years, then suddenly the City Planning Commission decides to ban or partially restrict short-term rentals?